gazugafan/healthbot/README.md

 * **supervisor:** check that all supervisord processes are running
 * **docker:** check that important docker containers are running
 * **backblaze:** check that a recent backblaze backup file eixsts
+* **sslcerts:** check that SSL certs aren't expiring soon

 Just change the extensions on these configuration files to `.enabled` or `.disabled` to turn on the ones you want.
 Edit each file to tweak their configuration options.
 If you look below the configuration options in each file, you'll see the actual code that runs to perform the check.
 They're all REALLY simple.
 Feel free to hack at them.
 Or better yet, copy and paste one to start creating your own!

 ## Alerts
 In `/etc/healthbot/alerts` you'll find all of the alerts that HealthBot will send whenever the health checks find any problems.
 Again, only ones ending with `.enabled` are enabled.
 Anything else is disabled.
-There are 2 included out-of-the-box...
+There are 3 included out-of-the-box...
 * **stdout:** just echos out the problems to the commandline.
 Mostly useful for testing, or maybe for piping to something else
 * **ifttt:** Sends the problems to an [IFTTT webhook](https://ifttt.com/maker_webhooks).
 You can use this as an IFTTT trigger and then do whatever you want with it.
 Like maybe send yourself an email or give yourself a call?
 * **smtp:** Sends an email over secure SMTP (STARTTLS) using your credentials.
 Only requires openssl and base64 (usually already installed).
 Great way to get a text message!